Why three Tooro bigwigs were defeated in NRM primaries

-During one of her campaign rallies, Rwabwogo, who politically scored when she voted against the lifting of the presidential age limit explained that Isiko was not even a Mutooro or one of their children which enraged the voters.
+During one of her campaign rallies, Rwabwogo, who politically scored when she voted against the lifting of the presidential age limit, explained that Isiko was not even a Mutooro to enrage the voters.
 She argued that she has done many good things for Kabarole and Isiko should have never been an issue in her political career.

 Also, most of Rwabwogo’s constituents accused her of pride and failure to interact with them every time she returned to Kabarole.

-For Bunyangabu, the Defense and Veterans Affairs minister who lost to Davis Kamukama had engaged in a number of issues that were politically harmful.
-For instance, Mwesige had for a long time clashed with the LC V chairperson, James Ategeka Mugarama because he defeated his favourite candidate Peter Musinguzi in the 2017 NRM primaries when Bunyagabu had been carved out of Kabarole.
+For Bunyangabu, the Defense and Veterans Affairs minister, who lost to Davis Kamukama, had engaged in a number of issues that were politically harmful.
+For instance, Mwesige had for a long time clashed with the LC V chairperson, James Ategeka Mugarama, because he defeated his preferred candidate Peter Musinguzi in the 2017 NRM Primaries when Bunyagabu had been carved out of Kabarole.

 Since then, Mwesige who has held different ministerial positions since 1996 has been clashing with Mugarama on different occasions.
-In October 2018, he invited Muyingo, the State Minister for Higher Education to commission Katugunda Polytechnic College in Kabonero sub county without Mugarama’s knowledge.
+In October 2018, he invited Chrysostom Muyingo, the State Minister for Higher Education to commission Katugunda Polytechnic College in Kabonero Sub County without Mugarama’s knowledge.

 The president then warned the area leaders against telling lies before him and the residents.
 The incident greatly tainted Mwesige’s image.